praydog/uevr-docs/src/plugins/getting_started.md

 ## Plugin Installation

 In the frontend, click the "Open Global Dir" button.
 Locate the corresponding game directory, and place the DLL in the `plugins` folder.

+During plugin development, you many want to create a symbolic link from the `plugins` dir to your project's DLL output directory.
+This way, you can build the plugin and have it automatically load into UnrealVR.

 ## Plugin Lifecycle